Online Bachelor of Science in Nursing

 Complete steps 1-4 above, if applicable.

-Prior to consideration for admission, students who received their undergraduate degree from a country other than the United States or Canada must submit a CGFNS evaluation with a TOEFL score of 550 or higher on the written exam or a 80 or higher on the online exam and GPA equivalency.
+Prior to consideration for admission, students who received their undergraduate degree outside of the United States or Canada must submit a CGFNS evaluation with a GPA equivalency and a TOEFL score of 62 or higher on the online exam; an ELTS equivalent score of 6.0; or a DuoLingo equivalent score of 90, and GPA equivalency.
 For further information or assistance, you may contact CGFNS at www.cgfns.org.

 If you are looking for a distance learning BSN degree, contact Graceland University today!
 Our campus for this program is located in Independence, MO, near Kansas City.